TheRoboticClan/Autonomus1/v-photos/README.md

 Vehicle Photos
 ==

-This directory encompass our difents angle of the robot, Now including the new ultrasonic sensor, driving motor and front axle driving
+This directory encompass our differents angles of the robot, Now including the new ultrasonic sensor, driving motor and front axle driving